ventolab/CVID/README.md

 - **scChromAccess** folder: code relevant for the analysis of single cell ATAC-sequencing data for Naive, US-mem and S-mem B cells

+- **scTranscriptomics_CITE** folder: code relevant for the analysis of CITE-seq data for activated PBMCs (10X platform)

-- **scTranscriptomics** folder: code relevant for the analysis of single cell transcriptomics data for Naive, US-mem and S-mem B cells (steady state, Smart-seq2 platform) and single cell transcriptomics data for activated PBMCs (10X platform)
+- **202003_initial_analysis_scTranscriptomics** folder: code relevant for the analysis of single cell transcriptomics data for Naive, US-mem and S-mem B cells (steady state, Smart-seq2 platform) and single cell transcriptomics data for activated PBMCs (10X platform)

 General lingo: